adroithitman/coursera-getting-and-cleaning-data-project/CodeBook.md

 * `activity` - The type of activity performed when the corresponding measurements were taken

 ## Measurements
+Average for all the below parameter is added

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`